Opinion: E-Rate is a lifeline for public libraries in Maine

 Through E-rate, Buck Memorial Library in Bucksport went digital in 2021, enabling it to also extend Wi-Fi outside the building.
 So useful was this that a visiting teacher conducted his classes remotely from a bench placed by the entrance after he was stranded in the area during the COVID-19 lockdown.
 When storms knock out the internet for days and sometimes weeks, additional benches and the parking lot have become go-to Wi-Fi spots.
 From here, residents let family and friends know they’re safe, do work and homework and apply for FEMA assistance.

 The library is also a remote workers hub for 234 residents.
 For Bucksport, a former paper mill town that isn’t as economically strong as other areas in Maine, E-rate is a lifeline.
-This 2,200-square- foot library can offer 7,678 area residents some of the same services as larger libraries.
+This 2,200-square- foot library can offer 7,678 area residents some of the same services as larger libraries, like the 12-branch Pioneer Library System (PLS) in Oklahoma City serving 10 communities across three counties.

 Since E-rate’s inception, PLS has been able to invest in wiring, routers and broadband needed to support the latest technologies.
 One example is that of a registered nurse who recently renewed his license at the Newcastle branch when he found that the online continuing education courses and exam weren’t supported by his home computer.